June 15 Founding meeting

 More than 830 people across 12 communities and another 800+ watching on their computers, tablets, and phones were part of our first ever Stepping Up conference on June 16.
 Our #StepUpNS hashtag trended #1 across Canada for several hours – and was still being used 5 months later.
-Our team summarized the events of the day here.
-The following short video captures the extraordinary spirit of the day.
-Take a look.
+Our team summarized the events of the day here and a short video captures the extraordinary spirit of the day.

 October 8 Myrna Lewis, Sera Thompson and Aftab Erfan led a Deep Democracy workshop in Halifax

 Myrna Lewis joined us for Lowering the Waterline to give us a taste of Deep Democracy in action at a workshop attended by 50+ network members on October 8.
 As an exercise, participants were invited to share their views on a statement from the Ivany Report, which quickly surfaced two clearly opposing views.

 From October 10-12, for the second year, we organized Share Thanksgiving in Nova Scotia.
 More than 1000 people participated as either hosts or guests – about two and a half times more than in 2014!
 We were really lucky to have great volunteers join us to help out as we matched host and guest families.